All settings are stored in the URL. This is updated every time you make a change.

 Cross Section mode allows you to slice through your model and see the vertical location of objects.

-Click the eye icon to view the projection of all objects and sound rays upon the vertical plane.
+eye icon will show the projection of all objects and sound rays.

-The grid icon will toggle displaying the horizontal grid height.
+The noise map icon will toggle displaying the horizontal noise map height.

 The Compass indicates the direction of view.
 Click to reset the view orientation.